 We slept in again and started our day with a walk through Saint Germain down rue St Andres des Artes and rue de Buci.
 We stopped at Relais l’Entrecôte for lunch and had their famous steak frites.
 It definitely lived up to the hype and we left full and satisfied.
 We aimlessly wandered around Saint Germain and visited Saint-Germain-de-Prés (church) and picked up some macarons at both Ladurée and Pierre Hermé for later.

 We took the metro to Jardin des Plantes and the ménagerie (zoo).
 We had never been and it would not have been something that we would have done on a family trip.
 My husband and son would have been bored, but my daughter and I love animals.
 It is a small but nice zoo and we saw animals that we had never seen before.
-It was a very relaxing and lovely time and why I loved traveling with my daughter; she was always so present and enjoyed wherever she was – she was not trying to get to the next thing.
+It was a very relaxing and lovely time and why I loved traveling with my daughter; she was always so present and enjoyed wherever she was.
+She was not trying to get to the next thing.
 After the zoo we sat for awhile in the garden eating our macarons.
 Just for fun we made a video comparing Ladurée and Pierre Hermé macarons (you can see my very cute daughter in the video below).
-Then we walked back to our apartment with a curiosity stop in Picard, a bizarre grocery store that only sells frozen food, and the neighborhood grocery for dinner to cook in our kitchenette.
+Then we walked back to our apartment with a curiosity stop in Picard, a grocery store that only sells frozen food, and the neighborhood grocery for dinner to cook in our kitchenette.

 Day 4 In Paris

-During my last few visits to Paris I had not visited the neighborhood of Canal Saint-Martin and I was determined to see it this time.
+During my last few trips to Paris, I had not visited the neighborhood of Canal Saint-Martin and I was determined to see it this time.
 I had heard that it was possible to take a boat ride down the canal and that sounded like fun, so after a breakfast at a sidewalk crepe stand we went in search of the boat.
 It was not an easy search and by the time we found the correct place, the boat was gone.
 So we took the metro instead.
 I wasn’t familiar with Canal Saint-Martin at all, but we found the canal and wandered around the surrounding areas, up and down the streets, in and out of shops.
 We found a garden full of students relaxing on the grass and we joined them for a bit.
 We saw a line in the street, figured out it was a pop-up sale and joined the crowd.
 We didn’t buy anything, but it was fun anyway.
 We had lunch at Jules & Stem; it was the first time that we had ever had bibimbap and we loved it.

 I had promised Skye a trip to the department stores because she had never been.
 We took the metro to Printemps and Galeries Lafayette where we got lost window shopping.
 Since we were leaving the next morning, we took one last walk around our neighborhood, stopping for dinner at a corner café, a charming candy store and the grocery store for snacks for the 5 hour train ride to Antibes.

 We ended our absolutely perfect stay in Paris in a very Parisienne way, by sitting on a bench in Place des Vosages as the evening settled into sunset.
 We watched small kids play in the sandbox, students lay in the grass and adults unwind after a long day at work.
 Noticing and counting dogs is a favorite vacation game of ours and Paris is perfect because dogs are allowed everywhere – even in the restaurants.
 But oddly enough, dogs are forbidden in the parks.
-We had the best time watching this one dog wait at the gate (no leash, not tied up) while his people played in the sandbox for at least an hour.
+We had the best time watching one dog wait at the gate (no leash, not tied up) while his people played in the sandbox for at least an hour.
 He never took his eyes from them and he never moved, even when people opened and closed the gate.
-We were so amused and loved him so that we took a photo and it hangs in our home.
+We were so amused and loved him so, that we took a photo and it hangs in our home.